 Since the mid-70s, he has been leading the development of the Internet; from 1981-1989 he acted as Chief Protocol Architect in this development, and chaired the Internet Activities Board.
 His design research looks at re-definition of the architectural underpinnings of the Internet, and the relation of technology and architecture to economic, societal and policy considerations.
 He supported the U.S. National Science Foundation Future Internet Architecture program.
-His current priorities include Internet security, and the challenges of large-scale collection and curation of data about the Internet.
+His current priorities include Internet security, the challenges of large-scale collection and curation of data about the Internet, and mitigating the malicious uses of current Internet applications.
 He is past chairman of the Computer Science and Telecommunications Board of the National Academies, and has contributed to a number of studies on the societal and policy impact of computer communications.
 He is a Fellow of the National Academy of Engineering and the American Academy of Arts and Sciences.

 This community is interested in understanding and affecting the interaction between computing systems and society through engineering, computer science and public policy research, education, and public engagement.

 The Systems CoR is focused on building and investigating large-scale software systems that power modern computers, phones, data centers, and networks, including operating systems, the Internet, wireless networks, databases, and other software infrastructure.

 The challenge that motivates the ANA group is to foster a healthy future for the Internet.
 The interplay of private sector investment, public sector regulation and public interest advocacy, as well as the global diversity in drivers and aspirations, makes for an uncertain future.